"Search Engines don't read images." So what?

 Make your pages link to each other

-So see where you have links to your landing page, the one you're making right at the moment.
-Now, add keywords to the links' texts.
+Check the links to your landing page, the one you′ re making right at the moment.
+Now, add keywords to the links′ texts.
 Just to let you know...
 This text you see on the link and click on is called anchor text.

 And the HTML code to produce this link looks like this: